openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

    by the mathematical relation :math:`r=n-(d\cdot{}q)`, in which *q* is an integer that is only:

-   -  negative if :math:`n/d` is negative, and
+   -  Negative if :math:`n/d` is negative, and
-   -  positive if :math:`n/d` is positive.
+   -  Positive if :math:`n/d` is positive.

 -  The magnitude of *q* is the largest possible without exceeding the magnitude of the true mathematical quotient of *n* and *d*.

-The evaluation of a floating-point remainder operator '%' never throws an error, even if the right-hand operand is zero.
-Overflow, underflow or loss of precision cannot occur.
+The evaluation of the floating-point remainder operator '%' never throws an error, even if the right-hand operand is zero.
+Overflow, underflow. or loss of precision cannot occur.

 .. index::
    infinity